ASU-ASCEND/Spring-2025/GroundStation/Groundstation/README.md

 # ASU ASCEND Ground Station

 ## Using the ground station
+Before doing these steps make sure you have the most recent ground station software by running `git pull` somewhere in your local repo for the project (for example the folder that this README is in).
+All of the commands given in these instructions should be executed from the the folder that is README is in.
 ### Starting it up
 The first time you run the ground station on a computer you need to either set up the .venv (see [Development: Using venv](#development-using-venv)) or install the dependencies onto your machine directly.
 Using venv is preferred, and you'll need to do [step 2](#2-activate-the-new-environment) each time you start a new terminal.